 It is thought that reduced dopamine levels causes the signals the brain sends to the muscles to become irregular.
 This causes dystonia whereby opposing muscles contract simultaneously and repeatedly over a prolonged period, leading to painful and abnormal postures, involuntary twisting and problems controlling movement.
 This can affect a part or all of the body and may last for a short period or for much of the day.

 Dystonia is often, but not always, linked to the timing of the levodopa.
 ‘Off-dystonia’ can occur when the medication is ‘wearing off’.
-This is particularly common in the morning and can make it difficult to get out of bed until the next dose of medication starts to take effect.
+This is particularly common in the morning (before the initial morning levodopa dose) and can make it difficult to get out of bed until the next dose of medication starts to take effect.
 ‘On-dystonia’ can also occur when levodopa is at its highest level in the bloodstream (also known as ‘peak dose’) and dopamine levels are highest in the brain.
 This high level of dopamine seems to over-stimulate the muscles and cause spasms.

 For further information see Dystonia.